 The mobile truck is for Khmer Ice Cream.

 The vendor scoops two flavours together in a cup.
-Usually coconut and chocolate then pours down a lot of connsed milk over, finally sprinkles with crushed roast peanut.
+Usually coconut and chocolate then pours down a lot of condensed milk over, finally sprinkles with crushed roast peanut.
 Taste?
-Order on more.
-One cup is 2000 Riel.
+Order one more.
+One cup is only 2000 Riel.

 I stayed at Silver Dolphin Guest House in a dorm room for $3.
 Although this place doesn’t offer you flashest room, they got very good rooftop bar over Mekong.
 A lovely spot for reading books, writing your blog over a bottle of beer.